-In light of the recent announcements of the lapse of the mutual international tax and social security agreements between Switzerland and its neighboring countries as of 31 August with France and 31 December with Germany, it is important for companies to manage the safe and compliant return of their workforce, but also reflect on their strategy for flexible cross-border working in the future.
+In light of the recent announcements that the amicable international tax and social security agreements between Switzerland and its neighboring countries will cease on 31st October (Italy) and 31st December (France and Germany), it is important for companies to manage bringing their workforce back in a safe and compliant manner, but also reflect on their strategy for flexible cross-border working in the future.

-These new announcements have come much sooner than many expected, especially in light of the significant lack of alignment in the implementation of COVID-related measures at the local and international level.
-So how can companies manage the complex landscape of compliance risks vs. the risks of their workforce returning to an environment where the infrastructure may be inadequate to enforce the safety guidelines?
-How can companies realize the opportunity to transform their organizational structure to implement a ‘new normal’ of increased flexible working aligned with local and international legislation?
-Many hope that the countries will continue discussions and review the European legislation with respect to remote working – expanded greatly during this global pandemic – in order to develop a pragmatic approach for now and in the long term.
+These new announcements have come much sooner than expected for many, especially in light of local and international perspectives, where there is a significant lack of alignment in the implementation of differing COVID-related measures.
+So how can companies manage the complex landscape of compliance risks vs. the risks of bringing their workforce back into an environment where they may not have the infrastructure to enforce the safety guidelines?
+How can companies seize the opportunity to transform their organizational structure to implement a ‘new normal’ of increased flexible working aligned with local and international legislation?
+Many hope that the countries will continue discussions and review the European legislation with respect to remote working which has expanded greatly during this global pandemic, in order to develop a pragmatic approach for now and in the long term.

-- Mutual agreements relating to tax for daily cross-border workers for France will lapse on 31 August and for Germany on 31 December 2020.
+- Mutual agreements relating to the social security and tax for daily cross-border workers will cease for France and Germany on 31st December 2020.

-- As of 20 July 2020, in addition to the other EU/EFTA and Schengen countries, the usual entry requirements will apply again if coming from the below mentioned countries.
-Therefore entering as tourists or business travelers will be possible: Algeria, Andorra, Australia, Bulgaria, Canada, Croatia, Cyprus, Georgia, Ireland, Japan, Morocco, Monaco, New Zealand, Rwanda, Romania, San Marino, South Korea, Thailand, Tunisia, Uruguay, Vatican / Holy See.
+- As of 20th July 2020 the usual entry requirements will apply if coming from the countries mentioned below.
+Therefore, entering as tourists or business travelers will be possible for nationals of the following countries: Algeria, Andorra, Australia, Bulgaria, Canada, Croatia, Cyprus, Georgia, Ireland, Japan, Morocco, Monaco, New Zealand, Rwanda, Romania, San Marino, South Korea, Thailand, Tunisia, Uruguay, Vatican city.

 - Entry from other countries without a valid Swiss (work) visa or permit is still not allowed, i.e., for holiday or for non-urgent business meetings.
 Exceptions are made for important business meetings that cannot be postponed and which require personal presence (e.g., contract negotiations and signings, business inspections or other important representative assignments).